alfonsomartinezs/pbp-info/docs/heroes.md

 Immolators solve problems and hunt monsters.
 They are treated much like Witchers, they are needed but feared.

-## The Loremaster

-Area of expertise is histories of  bygone civilizations and peoples, gained mostly through swapping stories in roadside inns & remote villages and finding any common threads throughout them that point towards the truth.
-Novels, journals, and tomes of the history of that era are a welcome but rare find.

-## The Paladin
+## The Keeper

 Member of an order of peace keepers, commonly referred to "keepers".
 They have historically been given authority to keep the peace across the land.
 The order picks its own members, often times from pre-adulthood.
 Its authority mostly lies in historically having that authority - ruling bodies continue that lease because they don't have a reason not to.

+## The Loremaster

+Area of expertise is histories of  bygone civilizations and peoples, gained mostly through swapping stories in roadside inns & remote villages and finding any common threads throughout them that point towards the truth.
+Novels, journals, and tomes of the history of that era are a welcome but rare find.

+## The Slayer

+>My honor is my life and without it I am nothing.
+I shall become a Slayer.
+I shall seek redemption in the eyes of my ancestors.
+I shall become as death to my enemies, until I face he that takes my life and my shame.
+I have made a pilgrimage to the holy Shrine of Grimnir and I have cut my name upon the pillar, where the names of many other Slayers have been carved over the millennium.
+Thus I take The Slayer's Oath.

+>Baruk Khazâd!
+Khazâd ai-mênu!
+Axes of the Dwarves!
+The Dwarves are upon you!

 ## The Thief